-- 2) any of the susceptible species referred to in Article 9.4.2. are present and the following conditions have been met: - a) there has been no observed occurrence of the disease for at least the last ten years despite conditions that are conducive to its clinical expression (as described in the corresponding chapter of the Aquatic Manual); and - b) basic biosecurity conditions have been continuously met for at least the last two years;
+- 2) any of the susceptible species referred to in Article 9.4.2. are present and the following conditions have been met: - a) there has been no occurrence of infection with IHHNV for at least the last ten years despite conditions that are conducive to its clinical expression (as described in the corresponding chapter of the Aquatic Manual); and - b) basic biosecurity conditions have been continuously met for at least the last two years;

-- 3) the disease status prior to targeted surveillance is unknown but the following conditions have been met: - a) basic biosecurity conditions have been continuously met for at least the last two years; and - b) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last two years without detection of IMN;
+- 3) the infection with IHHNV status prior to targeted surveillance is unknown but the following conditions have been met: - a) basic biosecurity conditions have been continuously met for at least the last two years; and - targeted surveillance, as described in Chapter 1.4., has been in place for at least the last two years without detection of IHHNV;

-- 4) it previously made a self-declaration of freedom from IMN and subsequently lost its disease free status due to the detection of IMN but the following conditions have been met: - a) on detection of the disease, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations have been destroyed or removed from the infected zone by means that minimise the risk of further spread of the disease, and the appropriate disinfection procedures (as described in Chapter 4.3.) have been completed; and - c) previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of the disease; and - d) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last two years without detection of IMN.
+- 4) it previously made a self-declaration of freedom from infection with IHHNV and subsequently lost its free status due to the detection of IHHNV but the following conditions have been met: - a) on detection of IHHNV, the affected area was declared an infected zone and a protection zone was established; and - b) infected populations within the infected zone have been killed and disposed of by means that minimise the likelihood of further transmission of IHHNV, and the appropriate disinfection procedures (as described in Chapter 4.3.) have been completed; and - c) previously existing basic biosecurity conditions have been reviewed and modified as necessary and have continuously been in place since eradication of infection with IHHNV; and - d) targeted surveillance, as described in Chapter 1.4., has been in place for at least the last two years without detection of IHHNV.

-In the meantime, part or all of the non-affected area may be declared a free zone provided that such a part meets the conditions in point 3 of Article 9.4.5.
+In the meantime, part or all of the unaffected area may be declared a free zone provided that such a part meets the conditions in point 3 of Article 9.4.5.

-Zone or compartment free from infectious myonecrosis
+Zone or compartment free from infection with IHHNV

-If a zone or compartment extends over more than one country, it can only be declared an IMN free zone or compartment if all the relevant Competent Authorities confirm that all relevant conditions have been met.
+If a zone or compartment extends over more than one country, it can only be declared a zone or compartment free from infection with IHHNV if all the relevant Competent Authorities confirm that all relevant conditions have been met.

-As described in Article 1.4.6., a zone or compartment within the territory of one or more countries not declared free from IMN may be declared free by the Competent Authority(ies) of the country(ies) concerned if:
+As described in Article 1.4.6., a zone or compartment within the territory of one or more countries not declared free from infection with IHHNV may be declared free by the Competent Authority of the country concerned if: